ben-everest/AutoCAT/README.md

 - a method for creating test scripts
 - a method for managing files created by those test scripts
-- trash collection should be handled by the test script -> Everything that the user wants to do is allowed, the tests are performed by the test scripts not AutoCAT.
+- trash collection should be handled by the test script
-    AutoCAT is a gui for storing and running test scripts, not for doing the actual tests themselves.

 May add support for:
 - a global progress bar